RamThokane/RamThokane/README.md

 ## About Me

-I'm a Computer Engineering student at K.J Somaiya College of Engineering with a passion for Full Stack Development, AI/ML Integration, and Competitive Programming.
-Currently maintaining an 8.9 CGPA and actively building projects that solve real-world problems.
-I'm a former Web Development Intern at Suvidha Foundation and love exploring new technologies in cloud computing and AI.
+I'm a Computer Engineering student at KJSCE with a passion for Full Stack Development, AI/ML Integration, and Competitive Programming.
+Currently maintaining an 9.15 CGPA and actively building projects that solve real-world problems.
+I love exploring new technologies in cloud computing and AI.

 ## 🚀 Tech Stack